model-checking/kani-vscode-extension/docs/troubleshooting.md

 If there is no helpful information available there, please file an [issue](https://github.com/model-checking/kani-vscode-extension/issues/new/choose).

+### Kani VS Code extension does not run on standalone Rust file

+The extension runs on Cargo packges exclusively.
+For standalone Rust files, Kani is only available on the command line.
+You can create a new Cargo package using `cargo init` or `cargo new`.

 ### Kani verification seems stuck

 If verification seems to be taking too much time, stop the verification using the stop button that looks like a square on the testing panel.